 - Costly Court Process – Since the process requires court appearances and extensive paperwork, the legal fees can mount up quickly.

-The Mazenko Law Firm can help you file the necessary paperwork and complete the estate settlement process quickly and efficiently.
+As one of the best probate attorneys in Florida, we can help you file the necessary paperwork and complete the estate settlement process quickly and efficiently.
 We answer questions and address any concerns you have along the way.
 If you are overwhelmed by the process of probating a will or estate, we can help.
 We navigate the process for you carefully and efficiently to try and avoid family conflicts during an emotional time.

 - Filing a petition with the appropriate probate court